-Examples of ways to avoid a cluttered appearance are:
+Examples of sign elements that avoid clutter are:

-- The sign text for most components is composed of the same type face and size. - The sign structure or frame is dominant enough or simple enough to visually organize varied components. - The sign has a clear hierarchy or importance in its components. - 4.7.5 Ground signs shall have no more than one two-sided sign cabinet or backing panel, except in Subarea 4, where they shall have no more than one single-sided sign cabinet or backing panel.
+- text mostly composed of the same type face and size; - a structure or frame that is dominant or simple enough to visually organize varied components; and - a clear hierarchy or importance of components. - 4.7.5 Ground signs shall have no more than one two-sided sign cabinet or backing panel, except in Subarea 4, where they shall have no more than one single-sided sign cabinet or backing panel.